KhalilDev12/task_app/README.md

 A Flutter application for managing tasks with REST API integration.

-## Getting Started

-These instructions will help you set up and run the Task Manager app on your local machine.

 ## Features

 - Splash screen fetching tasks from the API.